Adversarial Fine-tuning in Offline-to-Online Reinforcement Learning for Robust Robot Control: Proposed Method

 The update rule modifies the increment \(\Delta q\) based on the change in the exponentially smoothed evaluation score:

 The exponential moving average \(\bar{R}_n\) provides a stable estimate of performance trends by filtering out short-term fluctuations.
 The parameters \(\eta\) and \(\beta\) control the adaptation dynamics: a smaller \(\beta\) captures long-term stability, while a larger \(\beta\) responds more quickly to recent changes.
 A larger \(\eta\) leads to stronger adaptation, whereas a smaller \(\eta\) results in smoother updates.
 By adjusting these parameters, the adaptive curriculum gradually modifies \(q\) to improve robustness without causing instability.
-The details of these parameter settings are provided in Appendix~\ref{appdx_schedule}.
+Theoretical analysis is provided in Appendix~\ref{appdx_theory}, and the settings of $\eta$ and $\beta$ are detailed in Appendix~\ref{appdx_schedule}.